postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/creating-run-button.md

 * Tab over to **Via Run in Postman**.
 * Choose a live or static button:
     * **Live button**: This button uses JavaScript, HTML and CSS, so you can customize the button for a website.
 You can also access the [Run in Postman API](/docs/publishing-your-api/run-in-postman/run-button-API/) to dynamically create and update environments.
     > To create a live button, you need to share the collection to a public workspace.
-If you do not have a public workspace to share to, you can create a new one within the modal.
+If you don't have a public workspace to share to, you can create a new one within the modal.
 For users on Enterprise plans, you need to have a [community manager](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) role to [create a new public workspace](/docs/collaborating-in-postman/public-workspaces/).
     * **Static button**: This button uses Markdown, so you can display it in a README, blog, or other Markdown document.

 * You can optionally include an environment to embed with your collection.
 On the left, click the **Environment** drop-down and choose the environment.